sguox002/leetcode/leetcode-all.md

 each char is odd.
 greedy: just use two types of char. for even use n-1，1. for odd just use one char.
 ->>

 <<-1403	Minimum Subsequence in Non-Increasing Order    		71.3%	Easy
 a subsequence sum > the remaining subsequence with the following restrictions:
 - length is minimized.
 - sum is maximized.
 greedy: sort and take the largest until we get the sum > the left.
 ->>

 <<-1702.
 Max binary string after change
 You can change 00 to 10 and 10 to 01, return the max string
 greedy: 011110 you can always change to 101111, ie. you can reduce one 0 and shift the 0 one step right.
-Thus we make the binary string larger. repeat the process until one zero is left.
+Thus we make the binary string larger. repeat the process until one zero is left. when input is large and O(n) is needed, generally there is a greedy approach.
 ->>

 <<-1432	Max Difference You Can Get From Changing an Integer    		42.9%	Medium